MAIN FLOOR TUTORING (Spanish & ESL)

 In addition to the Reading/Writing and Math/Science specialized centers, the SSC offers tutoring in other high demand subjects such as:

 - Subject availability varies each semester.
-Please check back for updates to our Main Floor Tutoring schedule, as we strive to provide qualified tutors in a variety of high-demand subjects.
+Please check back for updates to our General Tutoring schedule, as we strive to provide qualified tutors in a variety of high-demand subjects.

 L-SSC tutoring is certified at levels I, II, and III through the highly recognized College Reading and Learning Association (CRLA).
 Tutoring is free and available to all Compton College students.
 All tutoring sessions are available on a drop-in basis.
 No appointment is necessary.